cooper12121/DIE-EC/README.md

 #### constrcut RST trees and Lexical chains
     We first construct RST tress for each documents, When generate mention pair, we construct cross-document lexical chains.
-#### WEC-Eng
+#### WEC-Eng and WEC-Zh
-Since WEC-Eng train set contains many mentions, generating all negative pairs is very resource and time consuming.
+Since WEC-Eng/WEC-Zh train set contains many mentions, generating all negative pairs is very resource and time consuming.
 To that end, we added a control for the negative:positive ratio.<br/>
  ```
 #>python src/preprocess_gen_pairs.py
 ```

 ### Generate Embeddings
-To generate the embeddings for WEC-Eng run the following script and provide the slit files location, for example:<br/>
+To generate the embeddings for WEC-Eng/WEC-Zh run the following script and provide the slit files location, for example:<br/>
 ```
 #>python src/preprocess_embed.py
 ```